GayashanDeshapriya/GayashanDeshapriya/README.md

 I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.

-- 🔭 I’m currently a CS student at the Sri Lanka Institute of Information Technology(SLIIT).
+- 🔭 I’m currently a student at the Sri Lanka Institute of Information Technology(SLIIT).
 - 📚 I’m currently learning  backend web development using NodeJS, ExpressJS, and MongoDB.
 - 👯 I’m looking for a software development internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/gayashan-deshapriya/) [Gmail](mailto:gayashandeshapriya1922@gmail.com)